Functions and Types

 flxMLMM

 A module designed for fitting a Multivariate Linear Mixed Model run by the Nesterov's Accelerated Gradient with restarting scheme embedding the Expectation Conditional Maximization to estimate MLEs.
 REML is not supported.
+The FlxQTL model is defined as

 source